 Transfer students are eligible to apply to participate in all student law journals at Columbia Law School.
 Each journal has its own application criteria.
 With the exception of Columbia Law Review, transfer students are informed of application procedures for journal participation upon admission to Columbia Law School’s transfer program.

 Transfer students with an interest in the Columbia Law Review may apply in one of two ways: through an annual week-long writing competition or the Publishable Notes program.

-- The writing competition is typically held during the second or third week of May.
+- The writing competition will be held from July 10 (12:00pm EST) until July 17 (12:00pm EST).
 Transfer applicants may participate in the writing competition prior to the submission of an application for transfer admission.
-In order to take part in the writing competition, transfer applicants should contact David Friedman at firstname.lastname@example.org prior to May 17 to register for and receive information regarding the competition.
+In order to take part in the writing competition, transfer applicants should contact Alyssa Barnard at email@example.com to register for and receive information regarding the competition.

 - In addition to the writing competition, the Columbia Law Review conducts a Publishable Notes program, through which second-year students may submit a note for publication.
 If a student’s note is accepted, he or she will be offered a staff position on the Columbia Law Review during the 3L year.

 For more information, please see Columbia Law School’s Student Journal website.

 The Transfer and Visiting Student Organization (TVSO) is open to all students and is primarily designed to ease the integration of transfer and visiting students into the Columbia Law School community.
 TVSO aims to achieve its goals by establishing a support network through which these students may gain insight and information about the Law School from experienced students and faculty while providing opportunities for transfer and visiting students to gather and discuss important issues particular to their status.

 If you have any questions or concerns, please feel free to contact the organization at firstname.lastname@example.org